TheOdinProject/curriculum/web_development_101/command_line_basics.md

 *Note: Many of these assume you're using a Mac or a Linux environment.
 You can skip ahead to the installations section and follow the instructions to install Linux or use an online IDE like [cloud 9](https://c9.io/) it has a terminal window you can practice with.*

-1. [This book](https://www.learnenough.com/command-line-tutorial) is a great resource for mastering the command line.
-It goes into more depth than you really need at this point, so just go through chapters 1 and 4.
-Feel free to refer to the others (they're great!) whenever you like.
+1. Read [chapter 1 of[conquering the command line](http://conqueringthecommandline.com/book/basics) for a great introduction to navigating around your computer with the command line.
 2. Complete the first 2 sections of this interactive Codecademy course to get practice navigating and manipulating directories and files [command line course](https://www.codecademy.com/en/courses/learn-the-command-line).

 ## Exercise: